aglines/search_ddg_customdaterange/readme.md

 - create icons
 - load extension into Firefox
 - tested happy paths, looks OK
-- not testing other paths, i need this done today (lo the struggle twixt QA and devs appears)

 ## To do:
+- package / sign to install manually
+- update the person out there who also wanted this to exist

+## Not doing
+- not testing other paths, i need this done today (the age-old struggle twixt testing and being done)
 - some stress tests incl diff browsers

+## Maybe someday
 - add a setting so user can pick a custom date range to be used every time
-- publish? or at least respond to redditorarna who I saw also wished for this to exist